dlh/MediaWiki-TimeConvert/README.md

 TimeConvert
 ===========

-A MediaWiki extension that adds a parser function to convert a time to a different time zone.
+A MediaWiki extension that provides a parser function and Scribunto Lua library to convert a time to a different time zone.

 * Project site: http://github.com/dlh/MediaWiki-TimeConvert
 * MediaWiki page: http://www.mediawiki.org/wiki/Extension:TimeConvert